|« PreviousNext »|

 Under all the above conditions, Auto Scaling launches new instances before attempting to terminate old ones, so a rebalancing activity will not compromise the performance or availability of your application.

 Because Auto Scaling always attempts to launch new instances before terminating old ones when attempting to balance across multiple zones, being at or near the specified maximum capacity could impede or completely halt rebalancing activities.
 To avoid this problem, the system can temporarily exceed the specified maximum capacity of a group by a 10 percent margin (or by a 1-instance margin, whichever is greater) during a rebalancing activity.
-The margin is extended only if the group is at or near maximum capacity and needs rebalancing, either as a result of user-requested rezoning or to compensate for zone availability issues.
+The margin is extended only if the group is at or near maximum capacity and needs rebalancing, either because of user-requested rezoning or to compensate for zone availability issues.
 The extension lasts only as long as needed to rebalance the group typically a few minutes.

 You can optionally use a load balancer to distribute traffic to the EC2 instances in your Auto Scaling group.
 A load balancer distributes incoming traffic across multiple instances in your Auto Scaling group in a way that minimizes the risk of overloading one single instance.
 Auto Scaling supports the use of Elastic Load Balancing load balancers.
 You can use Elastic Load Balancing to create a load balancer and then register your Auto Scaling group with the load balancer.
-After you've created your load balancer and registered your Auto Scaling group with the load balancer, your load balancer acts as a single point of contact for all incoming traffic.
+After you have created your load balancer and registered your Auto Scaling group with the load balancer, your load balancer acts as a single point of contact for all incoming traffic.
 You can associate multiple load balancers with a single Auto Scaling group.
 You can also configure your Auto Scaling group to use Elastic Load Balancing metrics (such as request latency or request count) to scale your application.
 To learn more about creating and managing an Elastic Load Balancing load balancer, see Get Started with Elastic Load Balancing in the Elastic Load Balancing Developer Guide.
-For information on attaching a load balancer to your Auto Scaling group, see Load Balance Your Auto Scaling Group.
+For information about attaching a load balancer to your Auto Scaling group, see Load Balance Your Auto Scaling Group.

 Auto Scaling periodically performs health checks on the instances in your group and replaces instances that fail these checks.
 By default, these health checks use the results of Amazon EC2 instance status checks to determine the health of an instance.
 If you use a load balancer with your Auto Scaling group, you can optionally choose to include the results of Elastic Load Balancing health checks.